wavinwee/pi_mail/README.md

+_NOTE: The current instructions align best with the most recent version of the containers.
+I recommend pulling a new version of the repository and building a fresh image.
+You can remove the current version of the containers using `docker rm -f dovecot postfix rainloop`_

 # Install Docker (Raspbian Stretch)
 The easiest method of installing Docker on a Raspberry Pi running Raspbian, is to execute a scripted install from the Docker website.